UO-CIS-322/UOCIS322.github.io/web-doc-structure/js.md

 ![](img/nada-mas-tr.png)

+### Sample Source Code

+The source code for the page with Neruda's poem is in the [Sample Source Code](#sample-source-code "Sample source code to illustrate the parts of a web page") directory.
+The content of the poem \(with English translation\) is in

 ## Updating the page with Ajax

 The interaction we have enabled so far takes place completely within the browser; the web server is not involved.
 What if the interaction we want requires some information from a database, or a library or program that is not available on the user's computer?
 Of course we could send a request and build a whole new page, but that would defeat the purpose of Javascript and be too slow for some interactions.
 We need middle ground:  Exchanging new information with the server but remaining responsive by not blocking other user actions.